mayxnk/RazorPay-clone/README.md

 # RazorPay-clone
-This project is about a clone of RzorPay website using HTML and Tailwind framework .
+This project is about a clone of RazorPay website using HTML and Tailwind framework .